lanl/dsi/examples/rcsbpdb/README.md

 ### 4.get_columns.py

-Read PDB IDs and DOIs from an Excel spreadsheet, retrieve metadata, and display all associated dataset and resource information.
+Read PDB IDs and DOIs from an Excel spreadsheet, retrieve metadata, display selected dataset and resource information, export results to CSV, and store the loaded tables in SQLite.

 This example demonstrates: